Lucy Walker steamboat disaster: Aftermath

 Albert C. Koch was a German-born geologist who happened to be in Louisville the day following the explosion.
-He was told that 106 persons died, with many badly injured or burned.
+He was told that 106 persons died, with a number of them badly injured or burned.
 He reported that searchers had found shattered body parts of victims on both Indiana and Kentucky banks of the Ohio, including a severed head identified as that of Captain Vann, but the fate of this portion of "Rich Joe" is now unknown.

 The destruction of the Lucy Walker is well documented, but nearly every source contains some contradictions, garbled names, or incomplete information.
 Eyewitnesses included Captain Dunham of the snagboat Gopher, an anonymous gentleman from Baltimore, the pilot Capt.
 Thompson, and a group of ministers and laymen aboard the Lucy Walker.
 The latter told about their misadventures during and after the explosion, but somehow failed to notice or mention that the owner of the vessel was an American Indian, that drinking and gambling was present, or that the boat was engaged in a race with another boat.
 Most of the newspaper accounts also failed to note this aspect of the accident.
 The owner of the ship was identified in most newspapers as Captain David Vann, possibly confusing him with a cousin of that name who had served as the Treasurer of the Cherokee Nation.
 This David Vann was a brother of Joseph ("Tenulte") Vann.
 Various sources provide estimates of fatalities widely ranging from 18 to more than 100 deaths.
 Albert Koch misheard the name of the vessel as "Louise Walker."
-Even the date of the accident has frequently been listed in error in many reference works, which have the date as October 22 or 25, 1844.
+Even the date of the accident has frequently been listed in error in multiple reference works, which have the date as October 22 or 25, 1844.
 Only the Cherokee sources note the role that "Rich Joe" Vann played in the sudden end of the Lucy Walker and his own demise.